2600hz/kazoo/applications/crossbar/doc/multi_factor.md

 #### About Multi Factor

-Allow to configure a Multi Factor Authentication (MFA) provider for an account.
+API endpoint to configure Crossbar Multi Factor Authentication (MFA) providers.

 See [Kazoo Auth multi factor documentation](../../../core/kazoo_auth/doc/multi_factor.md) to learn more about available providers and their required settings.

 ##### Enable MFA for a Crossbar auth module

 If you want to use multi factor authentication for a module, set the `multi_factor.enabled` to `true` for that authentication module.
 You can control if the multi factor settings can be applied to the account's children by `multi_factor.include_subaccounts`.
+See [Crossbar Security API documentation](./security.md).

 > **Note:** You can specify the `id` of multi factor provider settings.
 If you miss this value, system's default MFA provider will be used!

 #### Multi Factor Authentication (MFA) flow summary

 The MFA process in Kazoo is straight forward.
 You configured the Kazoo integrated MFA service provider, and enabling the multi factor for an authentication endpoint.
 User will authenticate as usual by its own Kazoo credential.
 If the first factor authentication passed, second-factor provider information (usually a signed token) would be returned to client with HTTP `401 Unauthorized` status.

 User's client performs the second-factor authentication with the provider and sends provider response to Kazoo.
 If the provider validates user will be authenticated successful and a Kazoo token will be generated as usual otherwise if the second-factor provider response is not validated a HTTP `401 Unauthorized` will be returned.

 #### Provider Configuration Schema